kristinreddington/Me-And-My-Big-Ideas/README.md

 # My-big-ideas

 An app to help me track all my big ideas.
-Creating my future by documenting the big stuff.
+Creating my future by tracking my goals.

 Things you may want to cover: